 Looking at both rates of success and equity index measures allows college staff to get a high-level view of how students are doing, and how GHC is progressing on closing equity gaps.
-Where available, rates and Equity Index values are calculated both for GHC and for our peer colleges, allowing for external comparisons.
-While the college scorecard usually contains one or the other for a certain metric, both are available on the dashboards to provide additional data to College Priority Work Groups.
+Where available, rates and Equity Index values are calculated both for GHC and for GHC's in-state peer colleges, allowing for external comparisons.
+While the college scorecard usually contains one or the other for a certain metric, both are available on the dashboards to provide additional data to college priority work groups.